Michele Rua: Death

 Rua died at the age of 73 on 6 April 1910 at 9:30am after having been ill since the fall in 1909; his remains are housed in Turin in the Basilica di Nostra Signora Aiuto dei Cristiani.
 His tenure saw the Salesian Society grow from 773 to 4000 Salesians, from 57 to 345 communities, from 6 to 34 Provinces in 33 countries around the world.

 Beatification

 The beatification process opened in the Archdiocese of Turin in an informative process that Cardinal Agostino Richelmy inaugurated on 2 May 1922 and that Cardinal Maurilio Fossati closed on 8 May 1939.
+Rua's spiritual writings were approved by theologians on 22 May 1935.
 The formal introduction to the cause came under Pope Pius XI on 15 January 1936 and Rua became titled as a Servant of God.
 Rua became Venerable on 26 June 1953 after Pope Pius XII confirmed his life of heroic virtue.

 Pope Paul VI beatified Rua on 29 October 1972 in Saint Peter's Square and during the beatification Paul VI declared:

 The current postulator for Rua's cause of canonization is the Salesian priest Pierluigi Cameroni.